bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 All requests that use JWTs require at least two steps.
 In addition to the request itself, you must also either get, make, or decrypt the JWT that the request sends or receives.
 The following sections describe the steps for these three JWT-based authentication schemes, reference the endpoints to which they apply, and give example requests.

 <!-- theme: warning -->
-> #### Ensure your tokens are in scope
+> #### Make sure your tokens are in scope
-> Consult the documentation for your target endpoint and the REST token generation endpoint that correspond to your use case to determine the required OAuth scopes before you create an API account to request dynamic tokens.
+> Before you create an API account to request dynamic tokens, determine the required OAuth scopes by consulting the documentation for your target endpoint and its corresponding REST token generation endpoint.

 ### BigCommerce-generated JWTs

 Some APIs authenticate with an `Authorization` header that contains a string concatenated with a BigCommerce-generated JWT.
 Requests to these APIs contain the following two parts:
-* The user requests the JWT from BigCommerce, or extracts it from context
+1. The user obtains the JWT by:
+   * Making an API request to BigCommerce, or
+   * On Stencil storefronts, extracting it from the page's context.
-* The user sends the intended request
+2. The user sends the intended request.

 The following table lists the APIs that use the `Authorization` header, along with information about obtaining a token and forming a valid header value.
 For OAuth scope, expiry window, and other implementation details, consult the **Endpoint Reference** column.